trytomakeyouprivate/secureblue/docs/FAQ.md

 For more technical detail, see [#268](https://github.com/secureblue/secureblue/issues/268)

-#### Why is DNS broken on my secureblue VM?

-The DNSSEC setting we set in `/etc/systemd/resolved.conf.d/securedns.conf` causes known issues with network connectivity when secureblue is used in a VM.
-To fix it, comment out `DNSSEC=allow-downgrade` in that file and manually set a dns provider in network settings.

 #### Releases

 To subscribe to release notifications, on the secureblue github page, click "Watch", and then "Custom", and select Releases like so: